 Will acting like a victim in a wheelchair when he's actually murdered his fiancée and his own mother and can walk perfectly well.
 The only people who find out what he's really like tend to end up dead, and it's been going on for over a year now.

-Alternate Character Interpretation: A lot of Jacqui's behaviour, mood-swings and why her preferred mood of talking involves screaming at people, actually makes a lot more sense if you interpret her as having an undiagnosed case of severe manic-depression or borderline personality disorder.
+Alternate Character Interpretation: A lot of Jacqui's behaviour, mood-swings and inability to go several sentences without screaming at someone for some slight, actually makes a lot more sense if you interpret her as having an undiagnosed case of severe manic-depression or borderline personality disorder.

-Is it true love that keeps Ste returning to Brendan, despite all the emotional, psychological and physical abuse he's endured at his hands, or is it more likely that he's suffering from a form of Stockholm Syndrome?
+Is it true love that kept Ste returning to Brendan, despite all the emotional, psychological and physical abuse he's endured at his hands, or has it just turned him into a Love Martyr?

 The conclusion to the Jacqui and Gilly rape storyline.
 Flashbacks were retconned so that Jacqui actually said 'no', while earlier she had testified in court that she hadn't actually said no. So a clever storyline that started out as both Gilly and Jacqui being right turned into a Gilly bashing session that saw him leave the village.
 Needless to say, even the viewers who disliked Gilly aren't happy.